Rosny Park

-Rosny Park is a suburb of Hobart, Tasmania, located in the City of Clarence on the eastern shore of the Derwent River.
-It is about five kilometres from the city centre of Hobart.
+Rosny Park is a suburb of Hobart, Tasmania, located in the City of Clarence on the eastern shore of the River Derwent.
+It is five kilometres from the Hobart central business district.
 Rosny Park is the commercial twin of its residential namesake, Rosny.

 History

 The history of Rosny Park goes back to first settlement where the area was part of Kangaroo Point, later renamed Bellerive.

 The area was rezoned splitting the areas of Bellerive and Rosny Park and gazetted as Rosny Park in 1977 and the boundaries re-gazetted in 1999.

-Rosny was named for a family name of W.A.
-Bethune, the holder of the original grant on the point, and he named it after his ancestor, the Duc de Maximilien de Bethune Sully, of Rosny-sur-Seine near Mantes in France.
+Rosny was named for a family name of WA Bethune, the holder of the original grant on the point, and he named it after his ancestor, the Duc de Maximilien de Bethune Sully, of Rosny-sur-Seine near Mantes in France.

 Rosny Farm c.1818 is located within the Rosny Park boundary.
 The Rosny Barn was re-developed in 2006 to a multi-purpose, small capacity arts venue situated in the cultural hub of Hobart's Eastern Shore.
 Rosny Cottage (now a Museum) and the School House Gallery (a replica of a schoolhouse that was built at Osterly in central Tasmania in 1890) are also located within the walls of the farm.

 Kangaroo Point Post Office opened on 24 June 1832.
 It was renamed Bellerive in 1882 and was closed and relocated to the Rosny Park office in 1982.

-Rosny Park has grown dramatically in the last half of the 20th century from being a small commercial precinct serving the nearby suburbs of Rosny, Montagu Bay, Warrane and Mornington to replacing nearby Bellerive as Clarence's primary commercial service district, or CBD.
+Rosny Park has grown dramatically in the last half of the 20th century from being a small commercial precinct serving the nearby suburbs of Rosny, Montagu Bay, Warrane and Mornington to replacing nearby Bellerive as Clarence's primary commercial service district.